 2) Power is derived from either an internal nine volt battery or the coaxial power connector on the back.
 The power connector is normally center pin negative, and outside shell positive.
 Plugging in an external power plug disconnects the internal nine volt battery.

-3) The pedal requires a standard mono 1/4 inch (tip-sleeve 2 circuit) plug, instrument cable inserted into the input to turn the unit on.
-This prevents a pedal that's turned on from discharging the battery if you unplug the plug from the input.
+3) The pedal requires a standard mono 1/4 inch (tip-sleeve 2 circuit) plug from an instrument cable inserted into the input to turn the unit on.
+The input plug removed, prevents a pedal that's turned on from discharging the battery.

 4)When the effects pedal is turned off, the audio flows from the input to the output thus bypassing the pedal.
 There are however differences on how this occurs and it will be explained in the On/Bypass section.